soundpress/RulesOfNYC/docs/c00/index.rst

    (3) A statement indicating whether the proposed sign and/or sign structure will be within view of a public park of one-half acre or more or of an arterial highway.

    (4) A statement indicating the distance in feet to each public park of one-half acre or more that is within 200 feet of the proposed sign, and to each road designated as an arterial highway, that is within 900 feet of such proposed sign.
-Distance to the public park or arterial highway shall be calculated as set forth in 1 RCNY § 49-15(d)(1) of the chapter;
+Distance to the public park or arterial highway shall be calculated as set forth in 1 RCNY § 49-15(d)(1);

    (5) A statement whether the proposed sign is to be "advertising," "accessory" to a business, or "non-commercial."